fossgect/wish-card/README.md

 <br>

 ## Note
 * Make sure your make an PR before put your card into story.
-Any story without PR will not be accepted
+Any story without PR will not be accepted (How to make PR is mentioned below)
 * The dimensions of the card must remain the same.
 * Copying another participants code is strictly prohibited.